LightZone

 LightZone is a free, open-source digital photo editor software application.
 It was originally developed as commercial software by the now-defunct Light Crafts.
 Its main purpose is to handle the workflow, including non-destructive editing when handling images in various RAW formats.
+LightZone outputs JPEG files which contain metadata references to the original image file location and a record of the transformations applied during editing.
 It is comparable to Adobe Lightroom.

 History

 Versions for Windows, Mac OS X and Linux were available commercially.
 Although the Linux version was free of charge in earlier versions, its price was adapted with the 3.5 release.

 In mid-September, 2011, the Light Crafts website went offline without notice.
 It was reported that Fabio Riccardi, founder of Light Crafts and the primary developer of LightZone, was now working as an Apple employee, as evidenced by his LinkedIn profile.
 The final version from Light Crafts was version 3.9, except for Mac OS X which had a bug-fix version 3.9.2.
 Ongoing LightZone support, including updates to let LightZone process Raw files from new camera models, was being provided by the volunteer LightZombie Project.